graphql/graphql-spec/spec/Section 6 -- Execution.md

 ResolveFieldEventStream(subscriptionType, rootValue, fieldName, argumentValues):
-  * Let {resolver} be the internal function provided by {subscriptionType} for determining the resolved value of a field named {fieldName}.
+  * Let {resolver} be the internal function provided by {subscriptionType} for determining the resolved event stream of a subscription field named {fieldName}.
   * Return the result of calling {resolver}, providing {rootValue} and {argumentValues}.

-Note: this algorithm is intentionally similar to {ResolveFieldValue} to enable consistency when defining resolvers on any operation type.
+Note: This {ResolveFieldEventStream} algorithm is intentionally similar to {ResolveFieldValue} to enable consistency when defining resolvers on any operation type.

 #### Response Stream

-Each event in the underlying event stream triggers execution of the subscription selection set.
+Each event in the underlying Source Stream triggers execution of the subscription selection set using that event as a root value.

 MapSourceToResponseEvent(sourceStream, subscription, schema, variableValues):